priyanshwho/Hiremantis/README.md

 # Hirelytics - Advanced Recruitment Platform

-A comprehensive recruitment and hiring platform built with Next.js 15, NextAuth v5, and MongoDB.
+A comprehensive recruitment and hiring platform built with Next.js 15 App Router, NextAuth v5, and MongoDB.
 This system supports three roles: admin, recruiter, and candidate, each with their own login, registration, and dashboard experiences.
+The platform features AI-powered interviews, real-time audio processing, and automated evaluation of candidates.

 ## Features

 - **Role-Based Authentication**: Separate login and registration flows for admin, recruiter, and candidate roles
 - **Registration Control**: Toggle user registration on/off with a simple environment variable
 - **Waitlist System**: Collect interested user information when registration is disabled
+- **Protected Routes**:
-- **Protected Routes**: Unified dashboard with role-specific content and protected routes
+  - Unified dashboard with role-specific content
+  - Route-based authorization for admin, recruiter, and candidate sections
+  - Custom middleware for route protection
+  - Automatic role-based navigation and access control
 - **Enhanced Security**:
+  - Route-based authentication with role protection
-  - Automatic redirects for authenticated/unauthenticated users
+  - Smart redirects for authenticated/unauthenticated users
-  - JWT-based session management
+  - JWT-based session management with maxAge of 30 days
-  - Password hashing with bcrypt
+  - Password hashing with bcrypt (10 rounds)
-  - Form validation with Zod
+  - Form validation and API schema protection with Zod
+  - Account activation/deactivation system with admin controls
+  - Custom error handling and validation feedback
+- **MongoDB Integration**:
-- **MongoDB Integration**: Persistent data storage for users, jobs, and applications
+  - Persistent data storage for users, jobs, and applications
+  - Mongoose schemas with validation
+  - Efficient querying with pagination and search
-- **AWS S3 Integration**: File storage for resumes, profile images, and audio files
+- **AWS S3 Integration**:
+  - File storage for resumes, profile images, and audio files
+  - S3-compatible storage support
+  - Signed URL generation for secure file access
 - **AI Interview System**:
   - Automated technical interviews with Gemini AI
   - Real-time audio processing and text-to-speech